 There are a few African boys’ names that mean gift from God or God’s gift, from across the continent:

-- Kirabo.
-A unisex African name of African from the Luganda language of Uganda.
+- Kirabo: A gender-neutral African name from the Luganda language of Uganda.

 What African name means powerful?